stevim/playoff-bracket-project/README.md

 TRASHTALK is an app that allows sports fanatics to login via their Google account and rep their favourite sports, teams, and athletes.

-Users can leave their thoughts on various sports, and other user's teams and athletes.
-Hype eachother up!
+Users can leave their thoughts on various sports, and other users' teams and athletes.
+Hype each other's choices up!
 Or start talking some trash!

 Planning materials can be found [here](https://trello.com/b/4ix6Z913/playoff-brackets)

 ## Technologies Used
 * Express
-* Javascript
+* JavaScript
 * EJS
 * Node.js
 * MongoDB